opendataformat/Specification/Example/README.md

 ## Metadata

-For describing the raw data stored in the [data.csv](data.csv) file the External\_OpenDF provides a metadata XML file ([metadata.xml](metadata.xml)).
+For describing the raw data stored in the [data.csv](data.csv) file the Open Data Format provides a metadata XML file ([metadata.xml](metadata.xml)).
 The XML file integrates different levels of metadata information using hierarchically nested tags.
-The `<codebook>` tag includes general information about the metadata schema – for the External\_OpenDF the [DDI-Codebook 2.5 schema](https://ddialliance.org/Specification/DDI-Codebook/2.5/XMLSchema/field_level_documentation.html) is the basis.
-For a general description of the dataset, the `<fileDscr>` tag is available.
+The `<codebook>` tag includes general information about the metadata schema – for the ODF the [DDI-Codebook 2.5 schema](https://ddialliance.org/Specification/DDI-Codebook/2.5/XMLSchema/field_level_documentation.html) is the basis.
+For a general description of the dataset, the `<stdyDscr>` and `<fileDscr>` tag is available.
 Finally, the `<dataDscr>` tag holds information about the datasets’ variables, their missing values, and predefined values and value labels in the case of categorical variables.